chisophugis/lbd/source/backendstructure.rst

   d = a – d
   %e = fmadd %a, %c, %b // in llvm SSA IR form

-We can apply :ref:`backendstructure_f7` Instruction tree pattern to get the following machine code,
+We can apply :num:`Figure #backendstructure-f7` Instruction tree pattern to get the following machine code,

 .. code-block:: c++